 Data we process

-When you visit our website, we are processing (or may process) some of your personal data that we gather through cookies or similar technologies.
-We may collect two categories of personal data:
+When you visit our website, we are processing (or may process) several types of your personal data:

 Electronic identification data